-- 5.49.1 A committee appointed by the General Assembly must annually call for, examine and approve the records of all presbyteries and of the Assembly's committees and boards. - 5.49.2 All records not in active use, in which the last entry is more than seven years old, must be deposited in the church archives.

-5.49.3 The General Assembly may also call for specified information from sessions and boards.
+- 5.49.1 A committee appointed by the General Assembly must annually call for, examine and approve the records of all presbyteries and of the Assembly's committees and boards. - 5.49.2 All records not in active use, in which the last entry is more than seven years old, must be deposited in the church archives. (see also 4.96.6) - 5.49.3 The General Assembly may also call for specified information from sessions and boards.